LabKey/labkey-ui-components/packages/components/docs/immer.md

 Instances of this class declared via `produce` can only be mutated via `produce`.
 When an instance is passed through Immer's `produce` function it will [freeze](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) the object (when `immer.setAutoFreeze(true)`).
-Depending on strict mode any attempts to explicitly modify the object will either fail to modify or throw a run-time error.
+Depending on the strict mode, any attempts to explicitly modify the object will either fail to modify or throw a run-time error.

 Now, let's actually make an update to the immutable instance with Immer: